williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 > Specifying your own `deviceToken` is a highly privileged operation limited to trusted web applications and requires making authentication requests with a valid *admin API token*.

-> The IP address of your HTTP request must be whitelisted as a gateway IP address to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header
+> The **public IP address** of your [trusted application](#trusted-application) must be whitelisted as a gateway IP address to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header

 ##### Request Example
 {:.api .api-request .api-request-example}